International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 2. All request and response messages must use the `application/json` media type.

-### 2.2 NegotiationErrorMessage
+### 2.2 ContractNegotiationError

 In the event of a client request error, the connector must return an appropriate HTTP 4xxx client error code.
-If an error body is returned it must be a [ContractNegotiationErrorMessage](./message/contract.negotiation.error.message.json) with the following properties:
+If an error body is returned it must be a [ContractNegotiationError](./message/contract.negotiation.error.json) with the following properties:

 | Field         | Type          | Description                                                 |
 |---------------|---------------|-------------------------------------------------------------|